Radiative Transfer Equations

 The IOP inputs to the most general equation become considerably simpler if the medium has mirror symmetry, as explained on the The VRTE for Mirror-symmetric Media page.
 The resulting equation is suitable for computation of polarized radiative transfer in the oceanic setting, especially after restriction to a plane-parallel geometry (Eq.
 3 of that page).

-The vector-level equations can be further simpliﬁed as shown on the The Scalar Radiative Transfer Equation page to obtain the equation shown in Fig. 1.
+The vector-level equations can be further simpliﬁed as shown on the The Scalar Radiative Transfer Equation page to obtain, in a rigorous fashion, the equation shown in Fig. 1.
 That equation for the total radiance is only approximate, but the inputs are simple enough to measure and model, so this equation ﬁnds wide use in oceanography.

 These vector and scalar RTEs are derived on the Level 2 pages referenced above.